Sales, Marketing, and Business Strategist

 Hi!
 My name is Greg Dermond.

-I strive and love to learn and fine tune my craft and interests.
-I believe in the pursuit of truth in the learning sense and never
+I strive to learn and love to fine-tune my craft and interests.
+I believe in pursuing truth in the learning sense and not thinking that one is a finished product.

-In doing so, I have read hundreds of books, magazine articles and research documents over the years.
-Friends, business
+In doing so, I have read hundreds of books, magazine articles, and research documents over the years.
+Friends, business associates and colleagues of mine would come to me with questions on specific topics, and they eventually urged me to share my thoughts and ideas on a public medium.

 So, after I gave it some thought, here, I am.

-My professional experience is in sales/ business development, marketing, and finance.
-My other interests and focus
+My professional experience includes sales/ business development, marketing, and finance.
+My other interests and focus for some years now have been in professional and personal development.

-I’m also interested in getting better at writing/ blogging.
-So, I guess you can call me an eternal student.
-I’m
+I’m also interested in improving my writing and blogging, so I guess you can call me an eternal student.
+I’m not a “know-it-all” but can be considered a “learn-it-all.”

 I think about the sales and marketing professions quite often.
-One of my missions is to ignite sales transformation.
-The following quote has stuck with me for years:
+One of my missions is to ignite sales transformation, which means helping the broader sales profession with insights and actions to best support our prospects and customers.

 “Everyone lives by selling something.”